wunderkind2k1/ai-pdf-renamer/README.md

 - `ocrmypdf`: For PDF text extraction
 - `curl`: For making API requests
 - `jq`: For JSON processing
-- `Ollama`: Running locally with the llama3.3 model
+- `Ollama`: Running locally with the gemma:1b model (or any other model specified)

 ## Installation